Bee A Friend to Pollinators Habitat Program

 Program Overview

-Welcome to the First Cohort of The Bee Cause Project Pollinator Habitat Program for South Carolina schools!
-Our funding partner, RELiON, has provided support to create pollinator habitats across South Carolina.
-The Bee Cause Project and RELiON would like to help you learn how to Bee A Friend to Pollinators at your school campus this year.
+Welcome to The Bee Cause Project Pollinator Habitat Program for Southeastern schools!
+We are here to help you learn how to Bee A Friend to Pollinators on your school’s or organization’s campus this year.
 Our top priority is providing quality programming that is comprehensive and easily shared with your community.
 Read on to learn more about the program details and ways we will help you deliver each component with confidence.

-Through this program, we help schools make small changes to improve pollinator habitats and promote even bigger changes in their communities while supporting pollinator literacy.
-It is designed to support you and your school as you create and implement pollinator habitat spaces and educational programming on your campus.
+Through this program, we help organizations make small changes to improve pollinator habitats and promote even bigger changes in their communities.
+The offerings are designed to support you as you create and implement pollinator habitat spaces and educational programming.

 Thank you for your enthusiasm and commitment to pollinator education.
 We look forward to you joining our network and hope you will be inspired to Bee a Friend to Pollinators.
-Please stay in touch with us on Facebook and Instagram at @thebeecause and @relionbattery.
+Please stay in touch with us on Facebook and Instagram at @thebeecause.
 We would love to see how you use this program in your community, tag us when applicable.

 The purpose of the program is to implement a sustainable, campus-based program that supports pollinators through habitat building, community education, and good old-fashioned hands in the SOIL!

 As a recipient of the grant, you are responsible for implementing a sustainable, campus-based program that introduces and supports pollinators and their habitats.
-By agreeing to participate in this program and accepting grant funds, you will be expected to: (1) complete pre- and post-project surveys, (2) participate in quarterly check-ins, and (3) document and share pictures of your amazing accomplishments and engaged students.
+By agreeing to participate in this program and accepting grant funds, you will be expected to: (1) complete a post-project survey one year from the date of receiving your grant funds (Sept.
+2025), (2) participate in email check-ins, and (3) document and share pictures of your amazing accomplishments and engaged students.

 Introduction to the Pollinator Habitat Program